 PODCASTS: Our weather and climate and the water cycle know no national or political boundaries.
 International cooperation is essential.
 This philosophy has driven the work of the world’s meteorological community since 1873 and will guide us as we translate science into services for society for present and future generations.
 Learn about the Sustainability of Atmospheric Observations in Developing Countries.
 Listen to the audio-podcasts!

-CAMPAIGNS MATERIALS: ''Closing the Early Warning Gap Together.''
+CAMPAIGNS MATERIALS: "Observing today; Protecting tomorrow."
+World Meteorological Day 2026.
 This year, the World Meteorological Organization (WMO) is partnering with the United Nations Development Programme (UNDP) to launch the campaign to raise awareness globally and mobilize society to act.
-Together, we can close the early warning financing gap and ensure every country has the resources needed to build resilience and protect communities from the growing impacts of extreme weather and climate change.
+On Trello Board.
+Additional resources will be made available.
+Poster in Arabic, in Chinese, in Russian, In French, in English, In Spanish.
 Get the communication materials!

 WHY WE CELEBRATE THE DAY?